What became of one of the most holy relics of Christ - the veil with the imprint of his face, the Mandylion?

 Walled in alive in Antigua Guatemala

-In Antigua Guatemala, the former capital of Guatemala, there are the ruins of numerous Spanish colonial buildings.
-The magnificent churches in particular still attract visitors today.
-One of them is particularly fascinating, due to its peculiar structure and goosebump-inducing history: the church and convent of the Capuchin nuns.
-The convent was consecrated in 1736 and...
+In Antigua Guatemala, the former capital of Guatemala, there are numerous ruins of Spanish colonial buildings.
+The magnificent churches, in particular, still attract visitors today.
+One of them is particularly fascinating due to its peculiar structure and goosebump-inducing history: the Church and Convent of the Capuchin Nuns.
+The convent was consecrated in 1736 and originally...
 Continue Reading →

 The Great Antrum: A mysterious tunnel in the crater wall – path to Hades or heating of the emperors?